precice/tutorials/elastic-tube-3d/README.md

 The expanding tube test case comes with the interface surface mesh connectivity of the solid domain.
 This allows the use of nearest-projection mapping of the displacements of the solid domain.
 In order to run the example with nearest projection mapping, the "node-mesh-with-connectivity" has been specified in the `solid-calculix/config.yml` file.
 More details can be found in the [CalculiX configuration description](https://precice.org/adapter-calculix-config.html#nearest-projection-mapping).

+{% tip %}
+Are you new to CalculiX?
+Watch this [amazing contributed tutorial](https://www.youtube.com/playlist?list=PLWHQIdms-YHT8Ybt9psE8lJpaWRyy3fNf) explaining how to set up a very similar case with preCICE, OpenFOAM, and CalculiX.
+{% endtip  %}

 ## Available solvers

 Fluid participant: